zerofo/sys-con/README.md

 plus=10
 ```

-Where 1, 2, 3, 4, ... represent the button ID noted in step 6.
+Where 1, 2, 3, 4, ... represent the button ID noted in step 7.

 ### Method 2 (Directly from the switch logs)

 1- Connect your controller to your switch and unplug it
-2- Open /config/sys-con/logs.txt and look for a line like:
+2- Open /config/sys-con/logs.txt and look for a line like
  `Trying to find configuration for USB device: [0810-0001]`

 3- Now Edit /config/sys-con/config.ini on your switch sdcard and add:
 ```
 [0810-0001]